restatedev/documentation/docs/references/errors.md

 Suggestions:

 * Check the service endpoint logs to get more info about the error cause, like the stacktrace.
-* Look at the https://docs.restate.dev/services/sdk/error-handling for more info about error handling in services.
+* Look at [Error Handling](/services/features/error-handling) for more info about error handling in services.